adamdjbrett/outcome/content/canopy/essay1/intro.md

    orchid: "https://orcid.org/0009-0004-6725-8425"
    about: "Sandra Bigtree is a citizen of the Mohawk Nation at Akwesasne"
    information:
-    - text: "Sandra Bigtree is a citizen of the Mohawk Nation at Akwesasne"
     - text: " a member of the Skä·noñh—Great Law of Peace Center Academic Collaborative, and a founding board member of the Indigenous Values Initiative."
    social:
     - icon: "fa-brands fa-google-scholar"